 In spring 1991 BMW became the first motorcycle manufacturer in the world to offer a fully controlled closedloop catalytic converter, fitted at the time on the K 100 Series.
-This active policy of protecting the environment is being continued by Bayerische Motoren Werke with the new Boxer, the three-way catalytic converter fitted as an option being the most efficient emission control system available today.
-The process of conversion, reduction and oxidation is however only possible as long as the lambda 1 engine data are strictly observed.
+This active policy of protecting the environment is being continued by Bayerische Motoren Werke with the new Boxer, the three-way catalytic converter fitted as an option (and standard in Germany, Switzerland, the USA and Japan) being the efficient emission control system available today.
+The process of conversion, reduction and oxidation however only possible as long as the lambda 1 engine data are strictly observed.
 This stochiometric ratio betwen the amount of fuel actually supplied and the amount of fuel theoretically required is based on an air:fuel mixture of 14:1.
 To maintain this mixture regardless of running conditions, the oxygen sensor (sometimes also referred to as the lambda probe) measures the amount of oxygen in the exhaust gas emitted by the engine.